 Companion animals are special partners to the human race.
-In a completely unselfish manner, their souls have volunteered to befriend us, support us, hold space for us, and help us transcend the challenges of our journey.
+In an unselfish manner, their souls have volunteered to befriend, support, hold space and help us transcend our challenges.
 Animals are pure, uncomplicated light and love.
-That is why we are so drawn to them and completely enchanted by them.
+That is why we are so drawn to them and so enchanted by them.
 We feel our kinship.
 We resonate with their purity and natural joy.

 I have been blessed to know and work with Jane for more than 8 years.
 My wife and I operate a sanctuary for senior and special needs animals, and as such, we have been both a regular and delighted customer for many years.

 Like Jane, we discovered our passion and purpose almost by accident, and while we started our rescue efforts on small scale back in 2000, we have grown to now provide a Forever Home for more than 30 animal residents.
 Conservatively speaking, I have had Jane “check in” with one or more of our beloved residents on more than 50 occasions, and each time I am left knowing that the message relayed has come straight from the heart of the being.